scaffold-eth/scaffold-eth-examples/README.md

 #### Inputs

-`oldRoot` is the previous root of the merkle tree we will be updating.
+`oldRoot`: the previous root of the merkle tree we will be updating.
 The root of our tree will be recorded within our smart contract.

-`newKey` is the index at which we will be adding a secret to the merkle tree.
+`newKey`: the index at which we will be adding a secret to the merkle tree.
 The next key will be enforced by our smart contract.

-`newValue` is the value that will be recorded at the index defined above.
+`newValue`: the value that will be recorded at the index defined above.
 It should be a hash of a secret and a nullifier.
 Our smart contract will record this value so others can reconstruct the merkle tree.

-`oldKey` is the other index needed to reconstruct the merkle tree.
+`oldKey`: the other index needed to reconstruct the merkle tree.

-`oldValue` is the value that has been recorded at the index defined above.
+`oldValue`: the value that has been recorded at the index defined above.

-`siblings` is an array of the intermediate hashes up to the root of the merkle tree.
+`siblings`: an array of the intermediate hashes up to the root of the merkle tree.
 This input is private to save space, not out of necessity.

 #### Output

-`outRoot` is the new root of the merkle tree calculated using the new values.
+`outRoot` : the new root of the merkle tree calculated using the new values.

 We take all of these input signals and pass them to an `SMTProcessor` component.